DrPaulBrewer/max-min-dist/README.md

 ### Class Methods for Approximate Solutions

+The greedy algorithm will provide an exact solution for size = 2.

-Because MaxMinDist is a combinatorial problem, a method for exact brute force solution is not provided.
+Because MaxMinDist is a combinatorial problem, a general method for exact brute force solution would not scale well and is not provided.

 #### Greedy Algorithm